botanicals/sandiagreenhouse/content/pages/seasonals.md

 name: Seasonals
 content:
   heading: Seasonals
-  content: Check back each season as this page will be updated with some of our
+  content: While we have many offerings every season, you can always count on us
-    seasonal offerings.
+    for our local standard seasonal offerings.
 seasonals:
   - name: Geraniums
     images: